Astroua/AstroStat_Results/README.md

 * lme4

 # Scripts Description:
-* Jasper scripts -- Main comparisons are run on the Jasper cluster.
+* Jasper scripts -- Main comparisons are run on the Jasper cluster (https://www.westgrid.ca/support/systems/Jasper).
 This includes time-averaged and freefall comparisons of the clean cubes, noise-added cubes, hot fiducials, and observational comparisons.
 All jobs can be submitted through `jasper/run_all.sh`.
 * Smaller analyses -- We do a few more comparisons that are smaller in scope, and so are not setup for running on the cluster.
 This includes: the effect of AMR (`AMR_comparison_analysis.py`), and the resolution comparison (`resolution_comparison_analysis.py`; we do 2 runs with the 256 grid cubes, and another regridding back down to 128 pixels).
 * Analysis -- The main analysis is run through `run_all_analysis.sh`.
 This script takes the output from the jobs run on the Jasper cluster, creates a file directory structure, then runs the analyses.
 The analyses to run are depend on the variables set at the beginning of the script and the paths to the data.
 The main analysis is run through `analysis_pipeline.py`.
 This will convert the HDF5 files into the csv files expected for use with the R fitting scripts.